 HOW DO YOU CONNECT THE JUMPER CABLES?

-Now the question is, how to hook up jumper cables correctly and safely?
+Now the question is this: how do you hook up jumper cables correctly and safely?
 The process is easy enough to understand, and it will only take a couple of minutes.
-After checking to see whether either of the batteries were affected by corrosion, you can proceed to untangle your jumper cables.
-Take the positive cable first, and use it to connect the positive terminals of the batteries with each other.
-Then simply take the negative (black) cable, and connect it to the negative terminal of the booster car and to a grounded metallic area of your own car.
+After checking to see whether either of the batteries are affected by corrosion, untangle your jumper cables.
+Take the positive cable first and connect the positive terminals of the batteries with each other.
+Then take the negative (black) cable and connect it to the negative terminal of the booster car and to a grounded metallic area of your own car, such as the engine block.
 You are then ready to try jump starting your car.

 Take a look at some popular battery accessories.